Johnxinlei/PHBS_MLF_Project/README.md

 |SVM|0.725|
 |Decision tree|0.867|

-Decision Tree's performance is the best both before and after we tune the hyperparameters and it's REC is 91.4% and ROC AUC is 95%, which means through our model, we improve the effectiveness and accuracy of bank marketing significantly.
+Decision Tree's performance is the best both before (part 3) and after (part 4) we tune the hyperparameters and it's REC is 91.4% and ROC AUC is 95%, which means through our model, we improve the effectiveness and accuracy of bank marketing significantly.

 5.2 Possible improvements